 A properly-planned content marketing strategy can definitely boost the online reputation of your website or business.
 If you publish high-quality posts that answer questions and give solutions to your readers’ problems, you can rest assured that your efforts will result in success.

 Great content is an extremely effective promotional tool, but it won’t work on its own.
 Once you write and publish a good post, you have to rely on different strategies that will boost its visibility through search engines and social media websites.
+This goes same for other forms of writing as well.

 A poorly-executed content marketing campaign, on the other hand, will have a counter effect.
 Instead of attracting more visitors to your site and generating purchases, it can ruin your online reputation.
 Even if you don’t experience the worst case scenario (that would be attracting haters and criticism), you will surely remain unnoticed.
 That’s equally bad after you invested all that effort and resources into content development.